mbroihier/bellows/README.md

   $ mv httpserver.txt httpserver.py
   $ chmod 755 httpserver.py
   ```
-  5) Edit the timeserver.txt file to add any times you want devices to turn on or off.
+  5) Edit the timedEventGenerator.txt file to add any times you want devices to turn on or off.
-  6) Rename the timeserver.txt file to timeserver.py and change its file mode bits to add execution privilege.
+  6) Rename the timedEventGenerator.txt file to timedEventGenerator.py.
   ```
-  $ mv timeserver.txt timeserver.py
+  $ mv timedEventGenerator.txt timedEventGenerator.py
-  $ chmod 755 timeserver.py
   ```
   7) Start the gateway
   ```